openstack/swift/doc/source/deployment_guide.rst

                                                the proxy server.
 For most
                                                cases, this should be
                                                `egg:swift#proxy`.
-log_name                      proxy-server     Label used when logging log_facility                  LOG_LOCAL0       Syslog log facility log_level                     INFO             Log level log_headers                   True             If True, log headers in each
+set log_name                  proxy-server     Label used when logging set log_facility              LOG_LOCAL0       Syslog log facility set log_level                 INFO             Log level set log_headers               True             If True, log headers in each
                                                request
 recheck_account_existence     60               Cache timeout in seconds to
                                                send memcached for account